-Using a database of storm and other extreme events, the Hollings Scholar compiled a catalog of impacts and determined links between extreme events and impacts.
+Using a database of storm and other extreme events, the Hollings Scholar Lauren Zuromski compiled a catalog of impacts and determined the linkages between extreme events and impacts.

 - Infrastructure damage e.g. buildings flooded, roads washed out

 - Societal impacts, e.g., fatalities, evacuations (required and precautionary), transportation disruptions and delays, public facility delays and closures (e.g. school)